Mick Kearin: Return to Rovers

 His seven-year stay at Glenmalure Park included scoring twice in eight appearances for Rovers in Europe.

-He scored in the 1969 FAI Cup final replay.
+He scored in the 1969 FAI Cup final replay against Cork Celtic.

-Kearin earned one international cap for the Republic of Ireland national team on 10 October 1971 in a 6–0 defeat to Austria in a European Championship qualifier in the Linzer Stadion.
-Mick won three amateur caps for the Irish national team: against Scotland home and away, and Iceland away.
-He represented the League of Ireland XI four times while at Milltown.
+Kearin became the first man from County Kildare to be capped by the Republic of Ireland national team on 10 October 1971, in a European Championship qualifier against Austria.
+The game in the Linzer Stadion finished 6–0 to Austria.
+He also won three amateur caps for his country — against Scotland home and away, and Iceland away — and represented the League of Ireland XI four times while at Milltown.

-He rejoined Bohs in January 1973 before he finished his career with Athlone Town.
+Heart problems put Kearin in hospital for three months and kept him from playing for over a year.
+Shortly after returning, Kearin was informed that he was to be transferred to Bohemians in a swap deal for David Parkes.

+He rejoined Bohemians in January 1973 as the Dublin club finished the campaign in third place, five points behind 1972–73 league champions Waterford.
+Seán Thomas resigned as manager that summer and was replaced by Kearin's former teammate Billy Young.
+Kearin then suffered a broken toe just before the start of the 1973–74 season.
+While building up his fitness in the reserves, Kearin had a disagreement with Young which resulted in Kearin leaving the club.
+Kearin later finished his career with Athlone Town.

-Death
+Death and legacy

+After his playing days finished, Kearin remained involved with football in his local area and was involved in the establishment of Kildare Town Football Club in 1966.

 Kearin died on 27 July 2025, at the age of 82.